luisarizmendi/openshift-edge-demos/demos/ztp/doc/02-gitops.md

 ### 3. Wait until the device is onboarded

-You will see that the baremetal host will progress accross different states (Registering -> Inspecting -> Provisioning).
+You will see in "Infrastructure > Host Inventory" that the baremetal host of the `sno-gitops` environment will progress accross different states: Registering -> Inspecting -> Provisioning.

 > **NOTE**
-> If this process fails you can check if the OpenShift Hub nodes can connect to the edge device BMC

-si falla ver el url el en InfraEnv and connect to one of the nodes and try to run the sushy command to mount. check that you can run VMs

-insufficient transitorio

-If you find issues and you want to start over, remove the ArgoCD Applications, be sure that the Baremetal and InfraEnv Objects are deleted, and create again the `00-argocd-app.yaml` (probably you will need to create the BMC secret again)
+> If this process fails you can check if the OpenShift Hub nodes can connect to the edge device BMC, also if you find issues and you want to start over, remove the ArgoCD Applications, be sure that the Baremetal, Secret and InfraEnv Objects are deleted, and create again the `00-argocd-app.yaml` (probably you will need to create the BMC secret again).

-> **NOTE:**
-> Always that you find any issue, check the status of your VPN to be sure that it is still up.

-el secret se queda pillado cuando borras la application
+After the node is ready, the OpenShift Cluster installation will take place.
+You can monitor it in "Infrastructure > Clusters" selecting the `sno-gitops` cluster.

+Once the cluster is installed and shows a **"Ready"** status under **Infrastructure > Clusters** it will start to "Import" the cluster, when that's done you just need to wait until all **Add-ons** are marked green, then you can continue to the next step.

 ### 4. Check your OpenShift deployment

+>>>>>>>>>>>>>>>>>>>><

+>

 ## Review

+In this section we demonstrated how you can even remove the need of attaching the Discovery ISO and configuring the edge device to boot from USB, by using a device with BMC and the automations provided by ACM.

+In this case we configured everything as objects in a Git source code repository, following the GitOps approach.
+We also have seen how, in order to describe our infrastructure and cluster, instead of creating the multiple objects that we generated using the GUI (`InfraEnv`, `AgentClusterInstall`, `NMStateConfig`, etc), we used a different approach by defining everything in a single `SiteConfig` file, that will be used to obtain the mentioned objects that are needed to install the OpenShift Cluster.

+policy generator